send mail

 Under Dutch employment law, the type of employment contract in question will also determine the validity of these clauses.
 Since January 2015, non-compete clauses in temporary employment contracts entered into after this date are now usually deemed unenforceable in the Netherlands.
 A departure from this new rule can only be justified on specific grounds, such as commercial necessity, which reasoning must be made in writing The courts rule very strict on the validity of these exceptional grounds, a written reasoning is seldom accepted.

-What is the Scope of a non-compete clause under employment law in the Netherlands?
+What is the scope of a non-compete clause under employment law in the Netherlands?

 In considering the scope of a non-compete clause under employment law in the Netherlands, it is most effective to observe the geographical and temporal scope in the agreement.
 When determining the extent of a non-compete clause, both the targeted area and duration of the clause must be limited in line with what is reasonable for the industry and the employee.